 I can read a text aloud fluently and accurately, and use the context to self-correct when I make mistakes.
-(RF.3.4c)
+(RF.4.4c)

-- In this component, students continue to read an excerpt from My Librarian Is a Camel for fluency.
+- In this component, students continue to read the poem "Stopping by Woods on a Snowy Evening" from Love That Dog for fluency.
 Today, they focus specifically on self-correcting when they make a mistake. - When not working with the teacher, students follow an independent work task card for one of the 20-minute allocations, and work on fluently reading a paragraph from their research reading text for the other. - Because students are still learning the routines and components of the ALL Block, this lesson begins and ends with whole class instruction, cutting down on the time spent with each group to 15 minutes instead of 20.
 Recall that in future ALL Block lessons, the teacher will lead small group instruction in 20-minute increments. - Differentiation: Students read different amounts of the text depending on their ability, as described in the directions.
-See also differentiated instruction for ELLs, which follows the other small group instruction. - After asking questions, provide students up to 1 minute of think time to reflect, depending on the complexity of the question.
+See also differentiated instruction for ELLs, which follows the other small group instruction. - ▲ After asking questions, provide students up to 1 minute of think time to reflect, depending on the complexity of the question.
 Alternatively, invite partners to discuss, allocating time for each student.
 When students are ready, use a total participation technique, such as equity sticks, to invite students to share responses with the whole group.
-Monitor and guide conversation with total participation techniques and Conversation Cues to promote productive and equitable conversation. - ▲ Levels of Support: For heavier support, draw visual representations of the language during the Language Dive (e.g., sketch a scale showing 400 pounds).
-Focus students on a shorter excerpt with an emphasis on the meaning of the excerpt rather than on grammar form or perfect fluency, and omit the reading in exaggerated voices.
-For lighter support, help students understand and read the entire excerpt instead of the shorter version selected for ELLs. - In advance: - Post Poster Walk Posters 4 and 5 in strategic places around the room. - Prepare materials required for independent work (see Independent Work and Independent Reading task cards). - Prepare a few sets of the Informational Reading Prompt Bookmarks for each group.
+Monitor and guide conversation with total participation techniques and Conversation Cues to promote productive and equitable conversation. - ▲ Levels of Support: For heavier support, draw visual representations of the language during the Mini Language Dive (e.g., sketch various colloquial expressions that use the word deep, such as deep end of the pool, deep trouble, etc.).
+Focus students on a shorter excerpt with an emphasis on the meaning of the excerpt rather than on perfect fluency, and omit the reading in exaggerated voices. - In advance: - Post Poster Walk Posters 4 and 5 in strategic places around the room. - Prepare materials required for independent work (see Independent Work and Independent Reading task cards). - Prepare a few sets of the Informational Reading Prompt Bookmarks for each group.

-- Vocabulary log (from Unit 1, Lesson 5 module lesson; one per student) - Group Work in the ALL Block poster (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one to display)
+Vocabulary log (from Unit 1, Lesson 3 module lesson; one per student)

-- ☑ Unit 2, Week 1: Independent Reading: Student Task Card (from Week 1, Day 1; one per student) - Informational Reading Prompt Bookmarks (from Week 1, Day 2; two or three sets per group) - ☑ Unit 2, Week 1: Independent Work: Student Task Card (distributed on Week 1, Day 1; one per student) - ☑ ALL Independent Group Work protocol (from Unit 1, Week 1, Day 3: Introduction to the Additional Language and Literacy Block; one per student) - ✓ Fluency passage: "Kenya" from My Librarian Is a Camel (from Unit 2, Lesson 1 module lesson; one per student) - Working to Become Ethical People anchor chart (begun in Unit 1, Lesson 2 module lesson) - ✓ ▲ Chart paper (optional; one piece) - ☑ ▲ Online or paper translation dictionary (one per ELL in student's home language)
+- Group Work in the ALL Block poster (from Unit 1, Week 1, Day 1: Introduction to the Additional Language and Literacy Block; one to display) - ☑ Unit 2, Week 1: Independent Reading: Student Task Card (from Week 1, Day 1; one per student) - Informational Reading Prompt Bookmarks (from Week 1, Day 2; two or three sets per group) - ☑ Unit 2, Week 1: Independent Work: Student Task Card (distributed on Week 1, Day 1; one per student) - ALL Independent Group Work protocol (from Unit 1, Week 1, Day 3: Introduction to the Additional Language and Literacy Block; one per student) - Fluency passage: "Stopping by Woods on a Snowy Evening" from Love That Dog (from Unit 1, Lesson 4 module lesson; one per student) - Working to Become Ethical People anchor chart (begun in Unit 1, Lesson 2 module lesson) - Supporting Peers anchor chart (begun in Unit 1, Week 1, Day 3: Introduction to the Additional Language and Literacy Block) - ✓ ▲ Chart paper (optional; one piece) - ☑ ▲ Vocabulary log (from Unit 1, Lesson 3 module lesson; one per student) - ☑ ▲ Online or paper translation dictionary (one per ELL in student's home language)

-Whole Class Instruction: Introducing Learning Target and Tasks (5 minutes)
+Whole Class Instruction: Introducing Tasks (5 minutes)